afzal-ruler/user_system_guide/README.md

   git reset <file>: Unstages the specified file, but keeps the changes in the working directory. git reset --hard: Resets the staging area and working directory to the state of the last commit. git rm <file>: Removes the specified file from both the working directory and the staging area.

+  Added Dilshad as a Collaborator through git invitation